Eye surgery

 Ocular blocks

-Ocular blocks are often necessary, regardless of the situation.
+Ocular blocks are often necessary for evaluation and treatment.
 The most commonly performed blocks are the palpebral, supraorbital, and optic nerve blocks.

 Horses have such strong eyelid muscles that the palpebral block is required to even examine the eye.